Walmart recalls room spray for "rare and dangerous" bacteria linked to 2 deaths

 "Our hearts go out to the families that have been impacted by this situation," Dr. Inger Damon, director of CDC's division of High-Consequence Pathogens and Pathology, which manages melioidosis, said in a statement.
 "Our scientists have continued to work tirelessly to try to find the potential source for the melioidosis infections in these patients.
 We hope this work can help protect other people who may have used this spray."

-Seen as a potential bioterrorism threat, the U.S. Department of Defense in June awarded a $3 million contract to the University of Hawaii at Manoa's School of Life Sciences to develop a vaccine for melioidosis.
+The U.S. Department of Defense in June awarded a $3 million contract to the University of Hawaii at Manoa's School of Life Sciences to develop a vaccine for melioidosis, which experts say can be a potential bioterrorism threat.

 Download our Free App